suesuyeonlim/unity_reacher/README.md

 ![43851024-320ba930-9aff-11e8-8493-ee547c6af349 (1)](https://user-images.githubusercontent.com/19903898/179446479-29bb5eea-5812-4110-9030-db56188c3369.gif)

-The assignment is to train a single agent to get an average score of 30+ over 100 consecutive episodes.
+The assignment is to train a single agent or 20 agents in parallel to get an average score of 30+ over 100 consecutive episodes.

 ## Requirements to Run the Code in Repository